VincentBernet/Tirico-ShopCameraAnalytics/README.md

 ## Features
-On this application i implemetended multiples features such as :
+On this application we implemetended multiples features such as :
  - Login/Register/Logout possibility linked to our DataBase
  - Complete CRUD application
  - Posibility to read/edit/delete only the profile created your own userprofile.